jky01/RCAutoPilot/README.md

    The script runs RL Baselines3 Zoo with the SAC algorithm on the `donkey-generated-track-v0` environment.
 Additional arguments will be forwarded to `train.py`.

+   If you encounter an error about `donkey-generated-track-v0` not being found, make sure the `gym-donkeycar` package is installed (the setup script installs it automatically) or run training via `./start_training.sh` which adds the package to the `PYTHONPATH`.